Jara555/Proteins/README.md

 ### Prerequisites
 This code is written in [Python3.6.3](https://www.python.org/downloads/).
-Furthermore the some packages are used.
+Furthermore some packages are used.
 They are easy to install using the following instruction:

 ```
 pip install -r requirements.txt